scalyr/scalyr-grafana-datasource-plugin/README.md

 1. Breakdown graphs are currently not supported.
 These may be supported in the future.

 2. Power Queries is an experimental feature and requires the user to change the visualization to a ***“table”*** inside Grafana.
+3. Linking back to Scalyr is a work in progress and will be part of the next release.